 Calm Your Pet During a Storm

 Rubbing your pet's coat with an unscented, plant-based dryer sheet will help calm him during electrical storms by reducing static electricity that can cause his hair to stand on end.
-Since most animals lick their own fur, stay away from dryer sheets that contain ingredients that can be toxic to your pet.
+Since most animals lick their own fur, stay away from dryer sheets that contain ingredients that can be toxic to your pet (stick to unscented).

 Lift Away Pet Hair from Clothes and Furniture